libjxl/libjxl/tools/hdr/README.md

 `tools/tone_map` implements tone mapping as described in annex 5 of [Report ITU-R BT.2408-4](https://www.itu.int/pub/R-REP-BT.2408-4-2021), more specifically the YRGB variant.
-Since the result may contain out-of-gamut colors, it additionally does very basic gamut mapping, maintaining hue and luminance at the expense of saturation (so bright colorful highlights may be brought closer to white).
+Since the result may contain out-of-gamut colors, it additionally does very basic gamut mapping.
+The balance between preserving saturation and preserving luminance can be controlled by passing a number between 0 and 1 using `--preserve_saturation`.
+The default is 0.1.
+Hue is never sacrificed.

 ### Examples